JLowe-N/CF-Workers-Linktree/README.md

 1. Returns Links as a JSON Response when a GET request is made to [/links](https://linktree.justinlowen.workers.dev/links)

 2. Returns a [Linktree style page](https://linktree.justinlowen.workers.dev/justin) when a GET request is made to any other path.
-    a.
-Retrieves static HTML template from https://static-links-page.signalnerve.workers.dev
+    - Retrieves static HTML template from https://static-links-page.signalnerve.workers.dev
-    b.
-Uses the links provided at /links
+    - Uses the links provided at /links
-    c.
-HTMLRewriter class is used to add these links to the template
+    - HTMLRewriter class is used to add these links to the template
-    d.
-Additional changes to styles including avatar and name heading
+    - Additional changes to styles including avatar and name heading
-    e.
-Returns the transformed page from the worker
+    - Returns the transformed page from the worker
 Note: It seems Workers in the same zone cannot call one another as discussed [here](https://community.cloudflare.com/t/issue-with-worker-to-worker-https-request/94472/6).
 This is a sensible restriction because a Worker calling another Worker in the same zone could create a vulnerability.